twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-10-well-spoken-words%zh.rst

 Some Buddhists thought bodhisattas were enlightened beings and living in special Heavens with their transformation bodies coming and going with ease and helping living beings.
 The true stories in the Nikāyas were different.
 Even true bodhisatta was sometimes born in hell and became animals (see Prince Temiya Jātaka, before that life he was in hell for sometimes for his past kamma as king who ordered to execute criminals).

-If we study and observe today media and communities, we can see a lot of people do not know how to use speech property for oneself and others.
+If we study and observe today media and communities, we can see a lot of people do not know how to use speech  properly for oneself and others.
 Most of these speeches are frivolous, idle and silly talks and wasting time.
 Sometimes these useless talks are creating problems and sufferings and leading to arguments and fights.
 A layman whom I knew argued with someone in a tea-shop and could not control his anger and killed the man and ended up in jail.
 After a few years he came out from prison and this kind of thing happened again, but, this time he was killed by others.

 Buddhists can be considered the best type of people who can use speech which transcends suffering.
-The Buddha himself was the best of the best among some of his monastics and lay disciples.
+The Buddha himself was the best of the best among all with some of his monastics and lay disciples.
 I can give some examples of modern days Buddhists, Mogok Sayadawji and S. N. Goenkaji, etc. Mogok Sayadaw’s Dhamma talks (Suññatā Dhamma) were sending many Buddhists on the way to Nibbāna until now.
 S. N. Goenkaji’s Dhamma instructions and retreats also sent a lot of yogis on the way to Nibbāna.
 Therefore, in the Suttanipāta, Subhāsita Sutta, the arahant poet Ven.
 Vangīsa said as follow:

-``The speech, the Awaken one (Buddha) speaks is leading to Nibbāna,``
+| ``“The speech, the Awaken one (Buddha) speaks is leading to Nibbāna,``
-        ``putting an end to Dukkha.
-This is the only surpassing and worthiest speech.`` ``(Sn 3.3; Sn. p.
+| ``putting an end to Dukkha.
+This is the only surpassing and worthiest speech.’’``
+| (Sn 3.3; Sn.  p.
 78f. cf. S. 1.31; S. i.
-188 Sabbhisuttaṃ)``
+188 Sabbhisuttaṃ)
+|

 This is a very, very important topic.
 Even most people not take it seriously and not think about it carefully.
 It is a very wide and profound subject and not a small thing.
 We use words and speech nearly all times.
 Thinking is also inner chattering.
 The speech also a connection with the ten unwholesome and ten wholesome dhammas (see on the topic of well-mastered disciplines).
 Therefore, we should abstain from speech connection with the ten unwholesome dhammas, and it should develop the kinds of speech connection with the ten wholesome dhammas.
 It is impossible without speech and cannot escape it from hearing.